Nissan Silvia: CSP311

-In December 1965, Nissan provided the Tokyo Metropolitan Police Department with 2 CSP311 Silvia's for highway patrol use.
-These were modified from the production model to include standard police lights, sirens, police radio, overbumpers, as well as upgraded suspension to better cope with high speed patrol, however the engine remained standard.
+In December 1965, Nissan provided the Tokyo Metropolitan Police Department with 2 CSP311 Silvias for highway patrol use.
+These were modified in various ways, but the engine remained standard.
 The CSP311 patrol car was the first Japanese high-performance patrol car, chosen due to being the fastest production car in Japan at the time with a top speed of 165 km/h (103 mph), and due to its disc brakes giving it good stopping power.

-There was a convertible prototype CSP311 developed, however it was never produced.

 S10

 The S10 was the first mass-produced Silvia built on the all-new S platform, intended as Nissan's compact, rear-wheel-drive, sporty car platform.
 Japanese versions were exclusive to Nissan Japanese dealerships called Nissan Prince Store along with the larger C110 Skyline.
-The S10 featured less "traditional" lines than similar offerings from rivals Toyota and Mazda sharing a common appearance with the larger Skyline.
-Initially, the S10 was intended to be powered by a rotary engine, however this idea was scrapped due to the oil crisis' of the 70's.
-The S10 Silvia and Datsun 200SX were based on the Datsun Sunny Coupe.
+The S10 featured less "traditional" lines than similar offerings from rivals (such as Toyota Celica and Mazda Capella coupé), sharing a common appearance with the larger Skyline.
+Initially, the S10 was intended to be powered by a rotary engine, however this idea was scrapped due to the oil crises of the 1970s.
+The S10 was based on the Datsun Sunny Coupe.

+In the small number of export markets (except for the United States) where it was available, this generation was sold as the Datsun 180SX.
+In the US it was the 200SX, reflecting the larger engine used there.
+During the 4-year lifespan of the S10/S11, over 145,000 units were produced until production stopped in 1979.

 Japan

-In Japan, the S10, officially named "New Silvia" was initially fitted with a 1.8 L L18S inline-4 engine, which it shared with the Datsun 610/Bluebird 180B.
+In Japan, the S10, officially named "New Silvia" was initially fitted with a 1.8 L L18S straight-four engine, which it shared with the Datsun 610/Bluebird 180B.
+Maximum power is 105 PS at 6,000 rpm, sufficient for top speeds from 165 to 175 km/h depending on which of the three transmissions were fitted: four-speed or five-speed manual, or a three-speed automatic.
 The Japanese version featured Nissan NAPS emission control technology at its introduction.
-In 1976, the S10 received its first upgrade which included a new trim level "Type-LSE" which got a new L18E engine which had an electronic fuel injection intake instead of the carburetor.
-This upgrade also included a change to the model name, from S10 to S11.
+In 1976, the S10 received its first upgrade; the new version met new, tighter emissions restrictions and brought with it a change of the model name from S10 to S11.
+The 1976 update also included the new Type LSE top trim level which got a new L18E engine with electronic fuel injection instead of the carburetor.
 In 1977, the S11 received upgrades including interior upgrades, a body-colored front grille, new wheels, new hubcaps, new rubber bumper corners, a new trim level "Type-G" and more optional parts and colors.